One year before Paralympics, Paris trying to make city more accessible to those with disabilities

 And both the Games’ organizers and wheelchair users such as tennis gold medalist Michael Jeremiasz see the Paris Paralympics as an opportunity to bring about durable change.

-“We will remember the opening ceremonies that will be extraordinary and hopefully all the medals of our French Olympic and Paralympic athletes,” Jérémiasz, who won a gold medal for France in the 2008 Beijing Paralympics, said Monday at a news conference marking the one-year countdown to the 2024 Paralympics.
+“We will remember the opening ceremonies that will be extraordinary and hopefully all the medals of our French Olympic and Paralympic athletes,” Jérémiasz, who won gold in the 2008 Beijing Paralympics, said Monday at a news conference marking the one-year countdown to the 2024 Paralympics.
 “We will remember a big celebration.
 In my opinion, that’s not enough. … It’s great but it doesn’t last.
 Afterwards, life and the constraints of daily life take over.”

-Andrew Parsons, president of the International Paralympic Committee, said in an interview with The Associated Press that “we don’t do anything in the city thinking only about the games operations, but also about how the city will look like in the future.”
+Andrew Parsons, president of the International Paralympic Committee, said in an interview with The Associated Press that “we don’t do anything in the city thinking only about the Games operations, but also about how the city will look like in the future.”

-In April, President Emmanuel Macron announced 1.5 billion euros in funding to make public spaces across the country more accessible.
+In April, President Emmanuel Macron announced 1.5 billion euros in funding to make public spaces across France more accessible.
 The announcement came days after the Council of Europe, the continent’s leading human rights body, found France in violation of a European treaty on social and economic rights, stating failures toward people with disabilities.

 Since Paris was awarded hosting rights for the 2024 Olympics and Paralympics, the city has committed 125 million euros to make itself more accessible.
 But for people with disabilities, Paris still has a long way to go.